symmetryinvestments/excel-d/README.md

 be converted first.
 We recommend using `link.exe` to not need the conversion.
 On 64 bit Excel just use `--arch=x86_64` - no questions of different library formats.

+As part of the build a `.def` file is generated with all functions to be exported by the XLL.

 Excel won't load the XLL automatically: this must be done manually in File->Tools->Add-Ins.
 Click on "Go" for "Excel Add-Ins" (the default) and select your XLL there after clicking on "Browse".